Nuclear warfare: Survival

 The predictions of the effects of a major countervalue nuclear exchange include millions of city dweller deaths within a short period of time.
-Some 1980s predictions had gone further and argued that a full-scale nuclear war could eventually bring about the extinction of the human race.
+Some 1980s predictions had gone further and argued that a full-scale nuclear war could eventually bring about human extinction.
 Such predictions, sometimes but not always based on total war with nuclear arsenals at Cold War highs, received contemporary criticism.
 On the other hand, some 1980s governmental predictions, such as FEMA's CRP-2B and NATO's Carte Blanche, have received criticism from groups such as the Federation of American Scientists for being overly optimistic.
 CRP-2B, for instance, infamously predicted that 80% of Americans would survive a nuclear exchange with the Soviet Union, a figure that neglected nuclear war's impacts on healthcare infrastructure, the food supply, and the ecosystem and assumed that all major cities could be successfully evacuated within 3–5 days.
 A number of Cold War publications advocated preparations that could purportedly enable a large proportion of civilians to survive even a total nuclear war.
 Among the most famous of these is Nuclear War Survival Skills.

-To avoid injury and death from a nuclear weapon's heat flash and blast effects, the two most far ranging prompt effects of nuclear weapons, schoolchildren were taught to duck and cover by the early Cold War film of the same name.
+To avoid injury and death from a nuclear weapon's heat flash and blast effects, the two most far-ranging prompt effects of nuclear weapons, schoolchildren were taught to duck and cover by the early Cold War film of the same name.
 Such advice is once again being given in case of nuclear terrorist attacks.

-Prussian blue, or "Radiogardase", is stockpiled in the US, along with potassium iodide and DPTA as pharmaceuticals useful in treating internal exposure to harmful radioisotopes in fallout.
+Prussian blue, or "Radiogardase", is stockpiled in the US, along with potassium iodide and DPTA, as pharmaceuticals useful in treating internal exposure to harmful radioisotopes in fallout.

 Publications on adapting to a changing diet and supplying nutritional food sources following a nuclear war, with particular focus on agricultural radioecology, include Nutrition in the postattack environment by the RAND corporation.

 The British government developed a public alert system for use during a nuclear attack with the expectation of a four-minute warning before detonation.
 The United States expected a warning time of anywhere from half an hour (for land-based missiles) to less than three minutes (for submarine-based weapons).
 Many countries maintain plans for continuity of government following a nuclear attack or similar disasters.
 These range from a designated survivor, intended to ensure the survival of some form of government leadership, to the Soviet Dead Hand system, which allows for retaliation even if all Soviet leadership were destroyed.
 Nuclear submarines are given letters of last resort: orders on what action to take in the event that an enemy nuclear strike has destroyed the government.